ImperialOctopus/worlds-to-follow/docs/03-arts/07-life.md

 subtitle="Life spell"
 parameters={["Speed: Ritual.", "Range: Touch.", "Target: Object.", "Cost: 3.", "Concentration."]}> Target object must be the remains of a dead creature.
 This spell turns the affected object into an undead creature which remains affected by this spell; when the spell ends, the creature immediately dies.
 The created undead can see and hear, but cannot speak.
-It has half your Medicine (rounded up) in every skill, and retains nothing from when it was alive (e.g. memories, _traces_).
+It has half your Medicine (rounded up) in every skill, and retains nothing from when it was alive (e.g. memories, trace).
 The created undead obeys your commands.
-If this spell is _traced_ you lose control of the undead.
+If this spell is trace you lose control of the undead.
 </AbilityCard>

 ### Gift of Servitude